SCOT: Multi-Source Cross-City Transfer with Optimal-Transport Soft-Correspondence Objective: Method

-This normalization prevents the transport cost from being dominated by cross-city magnitude differences arising from city-specific factors such as POI density or graph scale, rather than functional dissimilarity, ensuring that OT measures directional structural similarity instead of scale proximity.
+Normalization prevents the cost from being dominated by cross-city magnitude differences (e.g., POI density, graph scale) rather than functional dissimilarity, so that OT measures directional structural similarity instead of scale proximity.
+We obtain a differentiable soft correspondence by applying $T$ steps of Sinkhorn--Knopp scaling~\citep{cuturi2013sinkhorn} to the Gibbs kernel $\mathbf{K}=\exp(-\mathbf{C}/\varepsilon)$.
+Starting from $\mathbf{u}^{(0)}=\mathbf{1}$, $\mathbf{v}^{(0)}=\mathbf{1}$, we iterate